How to Transcribe a Video to Text

 If you’re in a hurry but quality is also key, then a blended machine/human solution may be in order.
 Machine transcription post-editing is where you use software to transcribe your video, then pay a human transcriptionist to edit and improve the resulting transcript.

 Say you need to transcribe a YouTube video to text.
 There’s plenty of software out there that can transcribe a YouTube video, including software that’s available for free.
-That means you can undertake your YouTube video to text transcription quickly and at no cost.
+That means you can undertake your YouTube video-to-text transcription quickly and at no cost.
 A human YouTube transcriber can then work through the transcript, improving its accuracy and correcting the mistakes the software has made.

 DIY Video Transcription

 I’ll explain a little more about how to get a transcript of a video yourself below.
-This is an excellent option for those who have the time to work with their own video, transcribe it at their own pace and who have an interest in the transcription process.
+This is an excellent option for those who have the time to work with their video, transcribe it at their own pace, and who have an interest in the transcription process.
 It’s a great option for those with no budget for transcribing video, as the only major cost involved is your time.

 Transcribing Video to Text | DIY